freenas/freenas-docs/userguide/install.rst

 To return to a previous version of the operating system, physical or IPMI access to the %brand% console is needed.
 Reboot the system and watch for the boot menu.
+In the example shown in Figure 2.5e,
+:numref:`Figure %s <boot_menu_fig>`,
-In the example shown in Figure 2.5e, the first boot menu entry, *FreeNAS (default)*, refers to the initial installation, before the update was applied.
+the first boot menu entry, *FreeNAS (default)*, refers to the initial installation, before the update was applied.
 The second boot entry, *FreeNAS-1415259326*, refers to the current version of the operating system, after the update was applied.
 This second entry is highlighted